codebykitsune/it102/docs/gamePage.md

 # this is pseudocodes about Rock Paper Scissors Game.

 Begin

-make variables:Rock Paper Scissors make rules below
+1. Make variables:Rock Paper Scissors
+   - "choices" = ["Rock", "Paper", "Scissors"]
+   - "yourChoice" = User's input (Rock Paper Scissors)
+   - "npcChoice" = Randomly selected choice from choices
+   - "result" = output of the game

+2. Rules:
-Rock is stronger than Scissors
+    - Rock is stronger than Scissors
-Scissors is stronger than Paper
+    - Scissors is stronger than Paper
-Paper is stronger than Rock
+    - Paper is stronger than Rock

-if a user chose one of them:Rock Paper Scissors, then insert the way into a variable:"Your choice"

-And random method decides the way amoung the three way, then insert the way into a variable:"NPC choice"

-#check if lose, draw, win

-if your choice is Rock and NPC choice is Scissors, then you win else if your choice is Scissors and NPC choice is Paper, then you win else if your choice is Paper and NPC choice is Rock, then you win else if your choice and NPC choice are the same, you are draw else you lose
+3. Ask the user to select one:Rock Paper Scissors. - save the user's choice in a variable: "Yourchoice"

+4. Use a random method to decides one choice for computer. - save the computer's choice in a variable: "npcChoice"

-store your result into a variable "result"
+5. Check if the user lose, draw, or win.And store your result into a variable "result"
+   - if "yourChoice" == Rock and "npcChoice" == Scissors, then "result" == "win"
+   - else if "yourChoice" == Scissors and "npcChoice" == Paper, then "result" == "win"
+   - else if "yourChoice" == Paper and "npcChoice" == Rock, then "result" == "win"
+   - else if "yourChoice" == NPC choice, then "result" == "draw"
+   - else, "result" == "lose"

-show your result
+6. show your result
+   -show "yourchoice", "npcChoice" and "result"

 End